 Organic search engine results are also referred to as natural search engine results.
 They are website listings on search engine result pages (SERPs) that are not paid for, in contrast to paid and sponsored ads.
 Many factors affect search engine results placement, including the geographic location of the searcher, longevity of site, website content and on-page keywords, quality of inbound links, competitiveness of the market, social media signals and visitor behavior.

-Broadly speaking, the intent of a search engine is to return to a user links to information on the Internet that match what the searcher is looking for.
-The search engine makes an educated guess based on the search term the user typed into the search box, their location and personal preferences.
-The more specific the term, the more relevant the search results become.
+Broadly speaking, search engines aim to provide people with the most relevant information they are looking for.
+The search engine makes an educated guess based on the search term the user typed into the search box, the user's location, personal preferences and more.
+The more specific the search string, the more relevant the search results become.

 See Pay Per Click Management to find out why.

 Absolutely.
 A PPC advertising campaign can be geographically targeted to specific locations and regions.
 Geo-targeting is well suited for brick-and-mortar stores and service businesses operating within a specific region, for instance real estate agencies and other professional services.
 Your PPC ads show only to those within the geographic area that are setup within the campaign.
 As with a local newspaper, you are only advertising to the target audience who is likely to use your service or buy your product.